goto40/textx-cpp/README.md

  * lang.h
     * Responsibility: migration of [lang.py](https://github.com/textX/textX/blob/master/textx/lang.py)
       (the textx grammar language).

+ * workspace.h
+    * Responsibility: manages (owns) all metamodels and models.
+    * Allows to load metamodels (from *.tx files) and to associate them to file endings.
+    * Allows to load models (from registered file endings) using the appropriate meta model.

  * metamodel.h
     * Responsibility: extended user-grammar representation.
 Allows to load a model (inspired by metamodel.py).
+Prefer using the workspace for model loading.

  * model.h
     * Responsibility: